Are you overwhelmed with all the information out there on saving seeds from your garden?

-I’ve fallen in love with heirloom vegetables.
 There is a thrill about growing unique, rare and delicious varieties from all around the world.
-And saving my own seeds means that once I obtain a rare variety, I can continue to preserve it and grow it year after year!
+And saving your own seeds means that once you obtain a rare variety, you can continue to preserve it and grow it year after year!

 If you are a fan of these wonderful heirloom varieties, you know that trying to locate and paying top dollar for your favorite rare heirloom seeds can become an expensive pursuit!

 The good news is that by saving your own seeds, you don’t have to.
-You can keep a constantly growing collection of fun vegetable varieties with rich histories.
+You can keep a constantly growing collection of fun vegetable varieties with unique characteristics, rich flavors, and even richer histories!
 You can save seeds from the varieties you already have, and add a few exciting new ones every year.

 Seed saving can be a great way to save some money in the garden, too!